"This time is going to be different," Jennifer Berman told herself when she found out she was pregnant for the second time.

 Some moms and experts worry that even a successful c-section may interfere with breastfeeding and bonding, since the mom and the baby may be separated during recovery.
 But new research has revealed that bonding is a long-term process, and the method of delivery doesn't seem to affect it.

-Benefits For The Baby Vaginal birth is no picnic for a baby.
+Vaginal birth is no picnic for a baby.
 The U.S. death rate for full-term babies is approximately 2 in 1,000.
-Most occur in otherwise normal babies, leading some experts to say that scheduling a cesarean during the week before a woman is due — the 39th week — would save lives.
+Most occur in otherwise normal babies, leading some experts to say that scheduling a cesarean during the week before a woman is due—the 39th week—would save lives.

 The main reason is that the trip through the birth canal can cause head injuries.
 Those risks go up if a fetus weighs more than 10 pounds, is in breech position, or is one of multiples.
 In each case, it's more likely that forceps would be needed to bring the baby out, and this procedure can cause head damage in rare instances.
 So obstetricians routinely give women the option of having a cesarean delivery under those circumstances.

 "From the beginning of my pregnancy, I really wanted a C-section," says Sue Zeilnhofer of Bayville, New Jersey.
 "I had heard all the horror stories about 24-hour labors and babies pulled out with forceps."
 Her fears worsened a week before her due date, when her doctor concluded from her final sonogram that her baby would weigh around 8 pounds, 11 ounces.
 "I thought, she's going to rip me apart," she recalls.
 The sonogram also revealed that her baby was in breech position, and her doctor told her he wanted to consult with a colleague about trying to turn the fetus.
 "But I said, 'No, really, I prefer a cesarean.'"